Wegovy 7.2 mg: New Dose Explained

 The 7.2 mg strength dose is designed for weight management and administered once weekly by injection.
 It works in the same way as the existing doses, by mimicking the GLP-1 hormone to slow stomach emptying, reduce appetite, and help regulate blood sugar.

 This new strength is not a starting dose, but rather a maintenance dose option for patients who have already taken and tolerated the lower doses, including the current 2.4 mg strength dose.
-Regulatory submissions are underway, and Novo Nordisk (the Wegovy manufacturer) expects the new 7.2 mg dose to become available for UK patients in late 2025 or early 2026.
+The 7.2mg dose has now been approved by the MHRA and is available at Pharmica.

 How effective is Wegovy 7.2 mg?

-Results from the STEP UP trial showed that Wegovy 7.2 mg produced an average weight loss of around 20.7% after 72 weeks.
+Results from the STEP UP trial showed that Wegovy 7.2mg produced an average weight loss of around 19–21% after 72 weeks.
 About a third of participants achieved at least 25% weight loss, approximately double the rate seen in those on the 2.4 mg dose of Wegovy.[1]

 These results make the higher strength particularly promising for those whose weight loss has plateaued at the 2.4 mg dose.
 However, like all injectable weight loss treatments, its impact depends on adherence to lifestyle changes such as diet and exercise.